 While those interventions may be necessary we should remember extrinsic interventions seldom lead to permanent positive changes in behavior and self-discipline.
 Therefore it is imperative we keep the conversation going to support the development of knowledge, skill, and motivation for lasting change.

-A strategy, outstnding educators use, is to talk through each of the steps to help students set and attain goals for self-improvement.
+A strategy, outstanding educators use, is to talk through each of the steps to help students set and attain goals for self-improvement.
 While it seems simple.
-We must remember many times students have been honing non-conventional behaviors for many years to gain control over their lives.
+We must remember, many times students have been honing non-conventional behaviors for many years to gain control over their lives.
 As a result those behaviors have become a part of their intellectual, emotional, and biophysical physiology.
 This can create high resistance to change.
-It takes a calm, persistent, honest, and insightful educator to empower students to choose and achieve appropriate goals to meet their needs in positive ways.
+It takes a calm, persistent, honest, and insightful educator in a risk-free, caring, collaborative environment to empower students to choose and achieve appropriate goals to meet their needs in positive ways.

 Map of conversational interactions in a five step problem solving model or heuristic

 The first step is to interact to collect reliable information that identifies and explains the person's situation.
-By being a good listener and exhibiting a caring attitude a positive rapport is created with the student.
+By being a good listener and exhibiting a caring attitude a positive rapport and risk free environment is created with the student.
 Over time as positive interactions continually demonstrate a safe helping relationship the student will begin to trust that they can share accurate personal information.

 Body language can help or hinder the communication.
 Sit at eye level, make eye contact (if appropriate) lean forward, use open body language, smile, use good tonality, touch (if appropriate), nod and bob.

 The amount of time you are willing to spend with the student is a statement of your interest and concern.
 Interactions that are effective during this stage are open-ended questions, reflective-listening, and closed-ended questions that probe for deeper understanding without building barriers.